apache/seatunnel/docs/en/connector-v2/source/AmazonSqs.md

 #### fields [config]

-Amazon SQS is a managed message queuing service such as:
+Amazon SQS is a managed message queuing service provided by AWS. the schema and fields are required to deserialize the data from queue into SeaTunnel rows. such as:

 ```